 The product, which the group said “performed very well” in clinical trials, is expected to be launched first in the UK where TerpeneTech already has a distribution partner in place.

 What the boss says – Sean Smith, chief executive

 "There are multiple, significant opportunities for the use of Cedroz in greenhouse applications which means that the authorisation in Belgium, where the primary use will be in greenhouses, is a very good starting point for authorisations to come in other EU member states,”

-- Cedroz sales start to ramp up following Belgium authorisation
+- Cedroz sales start to ramp up following Belgium and Mexico authorisation

 - Sales come in stronger than analysts predict

 - Ban on chemical pesticides spreads wider, giving Eden's products a lift

 What the broker says; Cenkos